Live Event Ticketing is Broken Because One Company Controls it All.

 Frequently Asked Questions

-LNE/TM also places transfer and resale restrictions on tickets fans have purchased in order to to edge out competition.
+LNE/TM also restricts what fans can do with their tickets after they have rightfully purchased them, in order to edge out competition.

 Yes.
 Lack of competition benefits the monopoly at the expense of fans, who are faced with higher prices and less access to events.
-Since LNE/TM merged in 2010, ticket prices have increased 140% when adjusted for inflation.
+Since LNE/TM merged in 2010, ticket prices have increased 151% when adjusted for inflation.

 Buying tickets can be a frustrating process for fans who face long waits in queues and sites that crash.
 And if they are lucky enough to get a ticket, California fans are not guaranteed the right to donate, gift, or sell their tickets unless permitted by the original ticket seller.